GabeScott/standard-works-vault/General Conference/1986 April - A Provident Plan—A Precious Promise.md

 The door opened to reveal a newness of life.
 We were greeted by the aroma of freshly painted woodwork and newly papered walls.
 Gone was the forty-watt bulb, along with the worn linoleum it had illuminated.
 We stepped on carpet deep and beautiful.
 A walk to the kitchen presented to our view a new stove and new refrigerator.
 The cupboard doors were still open; however, they now revealed every shelf filled with food.
 As usual, the Relief Society had done its work.

 In the living room, we began to sing Christmas hymns.
 We sang “Silent night!
 Holy night!
-All is calm, all is bright.”
-(Hymns, 1985, no. 204.)
+All is calm, all is bright.” (*Hymns,* 1985, no. 204.)
 We sang in English; they sang in German.
 At the conclusion, the father, realizing that all of this was his, took me by the hand to express his thanks.
 His emotion was too great.
 He buried his head in my shoulder and repeated the words, “Mein Bruder, mein Bruder, mein Bruder.”

 It was time to leave.
 As we walked down the stairs and out into the night air, snow was falling.
 Not a word was spoken.
 Finally, a young girl asked, “Bishop, I feel better than I have ever felt before.
 Can you tell me why?”

-I responded with the words of the Master: “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
-(Matt.
-25:40.)
+I responded with the words of the Master: “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)
 Suddenly there came to mind the words from “O Little Town of Bethlehem”:

-How silently, how silently,
+>How silently, how silently,

-The wondrous gift is giv’n!
+>The wondrous gift is giv’n!

-So God imparts to human hearts
+>So God imparts to human hearts

-The blessings of his heav’n.
+>The blessings of his heav’n.
+>

-No ear may hear his coming;
+>No ear may hear his coming;

-But in this world of sin,
+>But in this world of sin,

-Where meek souls will receive him, still
+>Where meek souls will receive him, still

-The dear Christ enters in.
+>The dear Christ enters in.

-(Hymns, 1985, no. 208.)
+>

 Silently, wondrously, His gift had been given.
 Lives were blessed, needs were met, hearts were touched, and souls were saved.
 A provident plan had been followed.
 A precious promise had been fulfilled.

 I testify that God lives, that Jesus is the Christ, that we are led by a prophet, that sacrifice does indeed bring forth the blessings of heaven.
 In the name of Jesus Christ, amen.